JackSzwergold/Writing/memories/Going to Work, Going to School, Coming Home from School, Coming Home from Work.md

 ***

-About a decade later I was in high school which was about 4 blocks away from home.
-So outside of playing video games or grabbing a slice of pizza with friends, I was usually home by 4:00pm tops.
+About a decade later I was in high school.
+Lincoln High school to be specific which was about 4 blocks away from where I lived.
+So outside of playing video games or grabbing a slice of pizza with friends after school, I was usually home by 4:00pm tops on most days.

-A lot of times when I came home, my dad would be staring at the subway station out the window of my room.
+A lot of times when I came home, my dad would be in my room and looking out the window at the subway station platform.
+My dad wasn’t working at that point in his life.
+At some point during the mid 1970s, my dad suffered a heart attack and had to quit his job at the box factory because of it.
+That’s when my mom took over the job of being the one in the family to have a job that could support the family.

 “How was your day?” he would usually as me, and I would usually respond, “Fine…” as I dropped my book bag down on my desk and settled in.